biocore/unifrac/README.md

 This repository produces a C API exposed via a shared library which can be linked against by any programming language.

+# Citation

+A detailed description of the algorithm can be found in [McDonald et al. 2018 Nature Methods](https://www.nature.com/articles/s41592-018-0187-8).
+Please note that this package implements multiple UniFrac variants, which may have their own citation.
+Details can be found in the help output from the command line interface in the citations section, and is included immediately below:

+    For UniFrac, please see:
+        McDonald et al. Nature Methods 2018; DOI: 10.1038/s41592-018-0187-8 Lozupone and Knight Appl Environ Microbiol 2005; DOI: 10.1128/AEM.71.12.8228-8235.2005 Lozupone et al. Appl Environ Microbiol 2007; DOI: 10.1128/AEM.01996-06 Hamady et al. ISME 2010; DOI: 10.1038/ismej.2009.97 Lozupone et al. ISME 2011; DOI: 10.1038/ismej.2010.133 For Generalized UniFrac, please see:
+        Chen et al. Bioinformatics 2012; DOI: 10.1093/bioinformatics/bts342 For Variance Adjusted UniFrac, please see:
+        Chang et al. BMC Bioinformatics 2011; DOI: 10.1186/1471-2105-12-118

 # Install

 At this time, there are two primary ways to install the library.
 The first is through QIIME 2, and the second is via `pip`.
 It is also possible to clone the repository and install using either the `sucpp/Makefile` or `setup.py`.